Kate Spade Dead at 55: Designers and Stars React to the Tragic News

 "Holding Kate's family, friends and loved ones in my heart."

-Fellow designer Kenneth Cole payed homage to Spade with one of the oft-used quotes on her accessories.
+Fellow designer Kenneth Cole payed homage to Spade by referencing one of the oft-used quotes on the brand's accessories.

 "'I believed that I could, so I did.'
 She alone didn't change the handbag world but she was an inspiring accessory," Cole wrote.
+However, he later deleted the tweet an issued a new one, writing, "Kate Spade left an indelible mark on the fashion industry and her inspiring life and work will be missed.
+We lost a true visionary today.
+My heart goes out to her family and to all she has touched."

 The Council of Fashion Designers of America, which honored Spade twice in the '90s, expressed its condolences via a statement issued by president Diane Von Furstenbergand CEO Steven Kolb.